-This refers to the golden golden brown colour of some pupae.
+This refers to the golden brown colour of some pupae.
 Although, many of these will darken with age as the moth or butterfly develops inside.

 Chrysalis is more often used to refer to the pupation life stage of a butterfly and pupa for that of a moth’s.

-The Small Tortoiseshell (Aglais urticae) butterfly shown left secures its pupa to a sheltered building or plant where it is cryptically disguised to blend in with the colours and shapes of its surroundings.
+The Small Tortoiseshell (Aglais urticae) butterfly shown above secures its pupa to a plant, often the stem of nettles, where it is cryptically disguised to blend in with the colours and shapes of its surroundings.

 How do butterfly caterpillars secure themselves to plants when about to turn into a pupa?

 Some species, including many butterflies, such as the Comma (Polygonia c-album) butterfly (above) rely on a single shell pupa.
 They fix themselves to their chosen support by hanging upside from a cremaster, tiny hooks at the rear of the pupa, attached to a silken pad.

 Some species such as the Green-veined White (Pieris napi) (below) will also spin a silk gurdle as extra support.

 PLEASE NOTE – We have temporarily closed our comments page due to excess spam but are still identifying many caterpillars queries sent by Email.

 Click on the links below to view the other pages in our Illustrated Guide to British Caterpillars.